How to Become a Teacher in Vermont

 The Vermont Agency of Education provides information on the different school and districts in the state as well as information on current curriculum, students, and teachers.

-Complete Your Education Requirements for Teaching in Vermont
+Complete Your Bachelor's in Education Requirements for a Teaching Certificate in Vermont

-As with all states, the minimum education requirements to become licensed as a teacher in Vermont are to hold a Bachelor's Degree as well as the completion of a state-approved educator preparation program.
+As with all states, the minimum education requirements to become licensed as a teacher in Vermont are to hold a bachelor's degree in education as well as the completion of a state-approved educator preparation program.

 Complete a Teacher Preparation Program